Lead time bias

 Lead time bias happens when survival time appears longer because diagnosis was done earlier (for instance, by screening), irrespective of whether the patient lived longer.
-Lead time is duration of time between detection of a disease (by screening or based on a new experimental criteria) and its usual clinical presentation and diagnosis (based on traditional criteria).
-For instance, it is the time between early detection by screening and the time in which diagnosis would have been made clinically (without screening).
+Lead time is the duration of time between the detection of a disease (by screening or based on new experimental criteria) and its usual clinical presentation and diagnosis (based on traditional criteria).
+For example, it is the time between early detection by screening and the time when diagnosis would have been made clinically (without screening).
 It is an important factor when evaluating the effectiveness of a specific test.

 Relationship between screening and survival

-The goal of screening is earlier detection - to diagnose a disease earlier than it would be without screening.
-Therefore, if screening works, it needs to advance in time the moment of diagnosis.
+The goal of screening is earlier detection (to diagnose a disease earlier than it would be without screening).
+Therefore, if screening works, it needs to advance in time to the moment of diagnosis.
 In other words, screening needs to introduce a lead time.
-However, the lead time itself biases survival statistics: people with disease detected by screening appear to have a longer survival (the time the person has lived after diagnosis) only because screening starts the clock sooner.
+However, the lead time itself biases survival statistics: people with diseases detected by screening appear to have a longer survival (the time the person has lived after diagnosis) only because screening starts the clock sooner.